 A trip to Japan opened my eyes fully to the infinite possibilities of textile art, and I decided that it was finally time to dedicate myself fully to textile design and creation for fashion and interior design.
 To be able to do this, I moved to a larger workshop where I can work better, see clients and teach classes and workshops to other people who want to learn silk painting and nuno felting.

 All my pieces are completely handmade in my workshop in my native Madrid, in Spain.
 When you wear one of them, a garnment made with one of my fabrics, or you decorate your home with one of my textiles, I want you to feel that you own something unique and exclusive, something ‘Beautiful’.

-From 2009 I have been a member of the Asociación de Creadores Textiles de Madrid (ACTM Association of Textile Creators of Madrid), of which I am also Vice-President since 2015.
-This allows me to be much more ‘immersed’ in the textile sector.
+From 2009 to 2020 I was a member of the Asociación de Creadores Textiles de Madrid (ACTM Association of Textile Creators of Madrid), of which I was also Vice-President from 2015.
 I am also a member of AMSE Spanish Association of Sustainable Fashion and of the Guild of Silk Painters.